Jerk spice is a popular spice in the Islands. Historians believe that Marrons, African slaves living in Jamaica, developed jerk spice.

 Afromeals jerk spice is very aromatic with a blend of different aromatic spices to give you that Jamaican Caribbean experience.

-Jerk spice is a rub that can be used on anything.
+You can use jerk spice to season anything.
 You can enjoy Jerk chicken, beef, goat meat, pork, fish, tofu, mushroom and even vegetables.
 It is very versatile.

 RECIPE!!!